ukparliament/ontologies/procedure/flowcharts/meta/design-notes/index.md

 * Allowed to be actualised, with a business step having an input of ALLOWS, through a decision step.
 Such a step may be actualised, depending on a decision made elsewhere.

 Potential states result from the parsing of routes and associated logic.

+### Visualising a work package

+A work package can be visualised using the procedure maps: this allows a view of what has already occurred, what is scheduled to occur and what the procedure map says must or may occur.

+Visualisation of a work package has four layers: the procedure map, the parsing logic, the control over what to show and the visual appearance.

+Parsing a work package assigns values to routes and potential states to steps.
+Both routes and steps can be shown or hidden according to the assigned values and states.

+#### Showing or hiding routes and steps

+It is possible to show or hide a set of **business steps** which share the same current or potential states, for example: 'show all business steps which have the state ALLOW TO BE ACTUALISED'.

+It is possible to show or hide a set of **non-business steps** which share an input route or routes with the same values, for example: 'hide all AND steps with one or both input routes having a value of NULL'.

+It is possible to show or hide a set of **routes** which share the same state, for example: 'show all routes which have the value TRUE'.

+#### Examples of visibility control

+* Hiding the set of routes which have a value of UNTRAVERSABLE - routes that can only be traversed by crossing a non-current route - for example: routes from EVEL certification.

+* Hiding the set of business steps which have a value of NOT YET ACTUALISABLE - steps that can only be reached by crossing a non-current route - for example: steps describing the outcomes of EVEL certification.
+Regardless of whether those steps have already been actualised.

+* Hiding the set of routes which have a value of NULL or FALSE - any routes that cannot yet be traversed - for example: routes to the question being put on an approval motion where no such motion has yet been tabled.

+* Hiding the set of business steps which have a value of NOT CURRENTLY ACTUALISABLE - steps that cannot yet be reached - for example: steps describing the putting of a question on an approval motion where no such motion has yet been tabled, regardless of whether those steps have already been actualised.

 ### Validating inputs and outputs to steps